-One of the most common questions I’ve heard from friends, family, and strangers alike in regards to my boyfriend’s son’s ADD: Well if he has ADD, are you medicating him?
+One of the most common questions I’ve heard from friends, family, and strangers alike in regards to my boyfriend’s son’s attention issues: Well if you suspect ADD, are you medicating him?
 But what many people fail to realize is that there are other options — specifically, natural remedies for ADD.

 As of 1994, ADD has no longer been considered a medical diagnosis.
 As you have probably heard it described interchangeably, ADD has become ADHD (Attention Deficient Hyperactivity Disorder).
 ADD is simply the inattentive ‘subtype’ lumped under the larger umbrella.

 Regardless of how you classify the disorder, though, ADD/ADHD involves issues with memory, attention, recall, and distractibility.
 And for young children who exhibit symptoms, their learning processes and classroom experiences are often difficult and frustrating.

 When I first met my boyfriend’s son, Austin, he had been classified to fit the ADHD/ADD category.
 He was often distracted from his work, unable to attend for longer periods of time, and frequently lost his place while reading or doing other activities.
 While a large portion of this can be attributed to his dyslexia, there were still issues regarding attention that had to be addressed.